rxjs-ninja/rxjs-ninja/README.md

 Some of these operators use methods from ECMAScript built-in objects such as `String` and `Number` and it also includes some convenience `Boolean` methods.

 While most of these are one-line operators, they allow developers to avoid having to handle their own mapping or logic when it comes to some common used methods.

+If you are looking for arethmetic operators (add, multiply, etc) then check out [rxmetrics](https://loreanvictor.github.io/rxmetics/)

 ### rxjs-boolean